DuckyMomo20012/image-n-crypt/README.md

 - Client console error: `ModuleNotFoundError: No module named 'src'`:

-  - You are not exporting PYTHONPATH to the project directory.
+  - You are not exporting `PYTHONPATH` environment variable to the project directory.

   - Run this command: